-Samsung Galaxy Watch 3 review: The new best Android smartwatch
+Review: The Samsung Galaxy Watch 3 is still a great Android smartwatch

 - Those looking for a Wear OS watch

+- Those looking for a smartwatch to get support for an extended period.

-Put simply, if you're willing to shell out the cash, the Galaxy Watch 3 is the best smartwatch you can pair to an Android phone.
-It's equal parts gorgeous and functional, and its collection of health-focused features put it in direct competition with the likes of brands like Garmin and Apple.
-The rotating bezel is undoubtedly the best (and most fun) way to interact with a smartwatch without obfuscating the screen, and Samsung's Tizen OS is fluid, responsive, and well-tailored for the circular display.
+The Galaxy Watch 3 is equal parts gorgeous and functional, and its collection of health-focused features put it in direct competition with the likes of brands like Garmin and Apple.
+The rotating bezel is undoubtedly the best (and most fun) way to interact with a smartwatch without obfuscating the screen.
+Samsung's Tizen OS is fluid, responsive, and well-tailored for the circular display, but it will not be around for much longer.

-The weak third-party network of apps could be a deal-breaker for some, but Samsung packs a lot of features into the watch to begin with, and the Watch 3 performs its core function as a notification aggregator well.
+The weak third-party network of apps could be a deal-breaker for some, but Samsung packs a lot of features into the watch, to begin with, and the Watch 3 performs its core function as a notification aggregator well.
 You'll get good battery life (so long as you leave the always-on display feature off), a sharp display that's bright enough to use outdoors without a hitch, and fantastic hardware with a stylish leather band that's easy to swap out if you prefer.

-There are plenty of great Wear OS alternatives available at lower price points, which benefit from a wider selection of third-party apps, but in most cases you'll be giving up some combination of hardware polish and fitness sensors.
-The Galaxy Watch 3 costs a pretty penny, but it's hard to think of a better smartwatch right now for most people with an Android phone in their pocket.
+There are plenty of great Wear OS alternatives available at lower price points, which benefit from a wider selection of third-party apps.
+Still, in most cases, aside from a few outliers, you'll be giving up some combination of hardware polish and fitness sensors.
+Even though the Galaxy Watch 3 won't be supported forever, it is an excellent-looking watch with a solid set of features until that day comes.

-The Galaxy Watch 3 offers stunning hardware and a variety of health-focused features, including an ECG and blood pressure sensor.
+The Galaxy Watch 3 offers stunning hardware and a variety of health-focused features, including an EKG and blood pressure sensor.

 We may earn a commission for purchases using our links.
 Learn more.

-Note: This article was originally published in August 2020.
-It was updated in January 2022 with the following changes.